 His active vocal repertoire includes hundreds of songs, with recent focus on the music of the West and trains.
 And then there are the instrumentals !

-Walt and Trails & Rails partner, Paula Strong, have developed a number of historic musical programs describing 1) the settling of the West, 2) the changes brought by the railroad, and 3) the music of specific eras - such as the 1800s, and the 1930s.
+Walt and Trails & Rails partner, Paula Strong, have developed a number of historic musical programs describing 1) the settling of the West, 2) the changes brought by the railroad, and 3) the music of specific eras - such as the 1800's - including the Civil War - and the 1930's.
 These educational programs are particularly well suited for libraries, historical societies and schools-universities.

 For the past thirty years Walt has offered a "Slo-Jam" evening, once a month, through the facilities of the San Diego Parks and Recreation department.
 This open-to-the-public event has been a big success, with steady attendance and a solid core of repeat participants.